 During the morning of Yoinomiya (festival eve), Kasahoko gather in Hon-machi to greet the Kami deities carried in the Mikoshi portable shrine and three young boys riding on sacred horses (the escorts of the kami).

 The Mikoshi-togyo ritual begins with the Kami departing Tokei-jinja Shrine in portable Mikoshi shrine followed by the Kasahokos while the Sumiya cleanses the way.
-The procession continues to Egawa port for a Shiogori salt water purifying ritual.
-They procession returns to Tokei-jinja Shrine in the early evening, lining up just outside of the shrine complex.
+The procession continues to Egawa port for a Shiogori saltwater purifying ritual.
+The procession returns to Tokei-jinja Shrine in the early evening, lining up just outside of the shrine complex.

 Around 19:00 the greeting ritual begins where each float offers respect to the Kami in front of the main Torii gateway, without entering the shrine grounds.